Reinforcement Learning with Generalizable Gaussian Splatting: Experiments

 \section{Experiments}

 We evaluate the proposed novel scene representation on the robomimic \cite{robomimic2021} robot learning platform on various environments and reinforcement learning methods.
 Robomimic is a framework that can learn RL policy from demonstrations.
-We select four tasks, namely Lift, Can, Square, and Transport, which are illustrated in Figure~\ref{fig:gstasks}, and three Offline RL algorithms BCQ~\cite{fujimoto2019off}, IQL~\cite{kostrikov2021offline}, and IRIS~\cite{mandlekar2020iris} with three different vision modalities including images, point clouds, and 3D Gaussians.
+We select four tasks, namely Lift, Can, Square, and Transport, which are illustrated in Figure~\ref{fig:gstasks}, and three Offline RL algorithms BCQ~\cite{fujimoto2019off}, IQL~\cite{kostrikov2021offline}, and IRIS~\cite{mandlekar2020iris} with four different vision modalities including images, point clouds, voxels, and Gaussian points.
 All the demonstration data are claimed to be collected by a Proficient Human operator with 200 successful trajectories.
-As for the generalizable Gaussian module, we train it with some image-depth pairs and their associated camera parameters rendered by the robosuite simulator~\cite{zhu2020robosuite}, which are excluded from the RL training data.
+The generalizable Gaussian module is trained with some image-depth pairs and their associated camera parameters rendered by the robosuite simulator~\cite{zhu2020robosuite}.